Google Sheet Portfolio Tracker: Build Yours in 6 Steps

 Portfolio Tracker - Stock Info

-Step 2 – Setup Your Stock Details
+Step 2 – Setup Your Account Holdings

 The stock details tab lists all of your holdings per account.
 The light grey cells can be automated through a formula or a lookup into another tab.
+The idea of using color coded cell is to quickly understand what can be changed vs what is computed for you.

 Portfolio Tracker - Stock Details